Who is Terry Bookman?

 For more than four decades I have been both an insider and an outlier in the Jewish community having worked and volunteered within the Jewish establishment as well as outside of it.
 The eclectic nature of my youth growing up in New York City influenced my search and path both out of and then back into Jewish life.
 I was an early pioneer in the Chavurah Movement, started the Hillel at Sarah Lawrence College, and created numerous interfaith dialogue and support groups.
 For the entirety of my rabbinic career I was blessed to be able to share my passion and my gifts with two very special communities—Temple Sinai in Milwaukee, Wisconsin and Temple Beth Am in Miami, Florida.
 Together, with dedicated volunteers and professionals we were able to transform both synagogues into vibrant centers of Jewish life.
 Whether it was teaching or preaching; Board meetings or committee planning; standing together in the sacred moments of the cycle of life or swaying together in communal prayer; the synagogue became a true center, holding us as one with the One.

 Since retiring from the pulpit in 2015 I have taken on the challenge of guiding an “Era of “Transgeneration” for the Mastery Foundation, a transformational interfaith organization which has challenged my leadership and nurtured me for decades.
+My current book project has the working title, Centered: Life in the Balance.

 I am the proud father of four sons, three daughters-in-law, and two delicious grandchildren (and counting)!
 Talk about an abundance of riches!